Documentation – Current v24.2

 Description and charts supported

-Analyze a large number of popular color and grayscale test charts.
+Recent modules that can analyze a large number of popular color and grayscale test charts.
 Highly versatile.
-Comes in interactive and fixed (batch-capable) versions.
+Multicharts is interactive; Multitest is fixed (batch-capable).
 Older (legacy) module that analyzes the X-Rite 24-patch Colorchecker-only Older (legacy) module that analyzes most popular grayscale test charts

-Noise, SNR A large variety of noise, SNR and Dynamic Range measurements are supported, described in Color/Tone/eSFR ISO noise.
+Noise, SNR A large variety of noise, SNR and Dynamic Range measurements are supported, described in Multicharts noise.
 Only simple and scene-referenced noise and SNR are supported.

 Color Correction Matrix (CCM) Can be calculated from most supported color charts.
 (Charts should contain patches with at least 9 distinct hues and as well as grayscale patches). no N/A